-- For example, share what happened and when: "The furnace in our house stopped working on 1/3/2020, resulting in our pipes bursting and flooding our house." - o Document expenses you paid out-of-pocket, any payment plans you have set up, and which expenses were covered by insurance. - Or another example, share what happened and when: "My grandmother lives alone on a fixed income, but my parents help support her financially on a monthly basis." - o Document expenses covered and amount of support. - o Document expenses covered by your family and amount of support (example: a copy of a statement from the visiting nurse showing amount family paid). - Or another example, share what happened and when: "My Mom makes a \$300 monthly payment on her student loan or pays \$750 per month for her school tuition. - o Document monthly payment.
+- For example, share what happened and when: "The furnace in our house stopped working on 1/3/2024, resulting in our pipes bursting and flooding our house." - o Document expenses you paid out-of-pocket, any payment plans you have set up, and which expenses were covered by insurance. - Or another example, share what happened and when: "My grandmother lives alone on a fixed income, but my parents help support her financially on a monthly basis." - o Document expenses covered and amount of support. - o Document expenses covered by your family and amount of support (example: a copy of a statement from the visiting nurse showing amount family paid). - Or another example, share what happened and when: "My Mom makes a \$300 monthly payment on her student loan or pays \$750 per month for her school tuition. - o Document monthly payment.

-PARENTS SEPARATION OR DIVORCE AFTER FAFSA WAS FILED (if separation or divorce happened prior to filing the FAFSA, the student would have only provided information for the parent they lived with more than 50% of the time in the last 12 months).
+PARENTS SEPARATION OR DIVORCE AFTER FAFSA WAS FILED (if separation or divorce happened prior to filing the FAFSA, the student would have only provided information for the parent that provided the most financial support).

-- Share what happened and when: "My parents separated on 2/2/2020 and they are no longer living together" (Note: it's important to note that they are not living in the same household.
+- Share what happened and when: "My parents separated on 2/2/2024 and they are no longer living together."
+(Note: it's important to note that they are not living in the same household.
 If they are living in the same household but consider themselves separated, this will not affect the students FAFSA). - o Explain which parent student is now living with and document that parent's income.
 State whether or not any child support is being received or paid out. - o Some schools may want you to document that parents are not living together.
 If this is the case, provide utility bill in name of non-custodial parent living at different address.